-It was during research for the Camden Children’s Garden in my life as an exhibit designer that I first heard of a Three Sisters Garden and the Cherokee legend.
+It was during research for the Camden Children’s Garden that I first heard of a Three Sisters Garden and the Cherokee legend.

 The second sister was very thin and quick and fast, and her name was Bean Girl, but she wasn’t very strong.
 She couldn’t even stand up on her own.
 She was good at making food, but she just had to lie there stretched out on the ground, and she would get dirty and wet, which wasn’t good for her.

-The third sister, Squash Girl, was short and fat and wore a yellow dress.
+The third sister, Squash Girl, was short and wore a yellow dress.
 She was hungry too.

 So Bean Girl talked to her sister Corn Girl and said, “What if I feed you some good food, and you can hold me up so I don’t have to lie on the ground and get all dirty?”
 And Corn Girl thought that was a great idea.
 Then little Squash Girl called up to her tall sister, “How about if I lie on your feet and shade them so you won’t get sunburned?”
 Corn Girl thought that was a great idea too.